 If you are concerned that you have hep C, ask your doctor for a test.

 Your doctor will need to order blood tests.
-The first one is a hep C antibody test and will tell if you have ever been exposed to the hep C virus.
-If your hep C antibody test is positive, your doctor will order a second test called a PCR test.
-The PCR test will tell if the hep C virus is still present in your blood.
+The ﬁrst one is a hep C antibody test and will tell if you have ever been exposed to the hep C virus.
+If your hep C antibody test is positive your doctor will order a second test called a RNA test.
+The RNA test will tell if the hep C virus is still present in your blood.

 Having a list of questions can help you make the most of your time with your doctor.
 Below is a list of questions we have prepared to help you talk to your doctor about getting cured of hep C.